Why Volunteer with

 If you’re interested in becoming a CARE volunteer, we invite you to join us now!
 We’ve got an important mission we’re trying to achieve.

 For example, most Americans do not comparison-shop for credit cards, with 61% saying that in obtaining their most recent credit card, they did not collect and compare information about cards from more than one company.
-Despite the need, the “2018 Survey of the States” conducted by the Council for Economic Education found that there has been little increase in economic education in recent years and no growth in personal finance education in K-12 schools.
+Despite the need, the “2022 Survey of the States” conducted by the Council for Economic Education found many states—including Illinois—do not yet mandate high school students to take courses on personal finance.

-As a volunteer, you have the power to change this.
-CARE Chicago has been working with Chicago-area schools and organizations for the last 17 years and has built coalitions with over 50 schools who invite us back year after year to give CARE presentations.
+Nevertheless, many schools in the Chicago area are including personal finance in their curricula, especially for high school juniors and seniors.
+As a volunteer, you have the power to support this.
+CARE Chicago has been working with Chicago-area schools and organizations for around 20 years and has built coalitions with over 50 schools—including many in Chicago Public Schools–who invite us back year after year to give CARE presentations.

 Ready to volunteer for CARE?